camirmas/grapple/README.md

   # in this case, no body needed
   defhook dragonite do
-    # add some logic (like create a Dragonite) and return a body or return nil
+    # add some logic (like define Dragonite's profile) and return a body or return nil
     nil
   end
 end